kchien3/chicago-revenue-development/README.md

 02/19/07 (p-val: 0.819), 02/19/09 (p-val: 0.799)
 02/23/13 (p-val: 0.050), 02/23/15 (p-val: 0.364)

 For thoroughness, in case payment probability really did change after fine increases, corresponding 6-month windows for the previous and following year were examined.
-If payment probability increased (as determined by hypothesis testing), it could be due to the ticket increase or due to an exogenous factor, like a seasonal event.
+If payment probability increased (as determined by hypothesis testing), it could be due to the ticket increase or due to another factor, like a seasonal event.
 In this case, the conclusion of multiple hypothesis tests with Bonferonni corrections is that there are no significant changes in ticket payment probability, due to fine increases or otherwise (like seasonality.)

 #### Conclusions
 ![gif](img/make_it_rain_money.gif)